 For the past week, friends have been reaching out to me as a result of a commercial that features my family and I. All five of us had the distinct honor of being chosen to receive round trip tickets to what I believe is the most beautiful island in the world, the Dominican Republic.

 As you can see in the video below, we did not know that we were going to receive this amazing surprise.
 It has been almost four long years since we’ve visited the little country where my parents were born and I can’t wait to reunite with my loved ones.
-Grab tissues before watching… you’ve been warned.
+Before you watch the short video below, grab tissues… you’ve been warned.

 While I haven’t talked about it on the blog, I have been leading a weekly wellness program at Columbia University Medical Center since the beginning of the year.
 As I’ve mentioned, I LOVE teaching the class but it takes up a lot of my time.
 Keep in mind that I still work part-time, all while caring for my three young daughters.
 It is the reason why I have very little time for anything else.
 For our potluck-themed farewell party, I also needed to bring a dish myself.
 Since it was our final class, I also needed to summarize everything I’ve taught my group so far.
 Needless to say, I had a lot on my plate.
 Given my limited time, I needed to bring something that could be prepared quickly and that wasn’t entirely healthy.
 I know this must sound crazy coming from me but after spending so much talking about health-supportive food, I also wanted to let the group know that we need to be flexible as we go out into the world and incorporate all we’ve learned.
 Flexibility is vital for this unpredictable world we live in, even when it comes to food.
 Yeah, I said it…